-If you have a high income, then you’ll save a good deal of it by foregoing state income tax.
+If you have a high income, then you’ll save a good deal of it by forgoing state income tax.

 And even if the trade-off was a high sales tax, you may not be overly affected by it if you had a high income.

-According to the Institute on Taxation and Economic Policy, the poorest 20 percent of Washington residents pay 16.8 percent of their annual income in sales and gas taxes.
-Meanwhile, the wealthiest one percent pay just 2.4 percent of their income.
+According to the Institute on Taxation and Economic Policy, low-income families pay 7.1% of their incomes on sales and excise taxes, while the top 1% pay just 0.9%.

-New Hampshire, Florida, and Wyoming have very high property taxes.
-In 2013 for instance, New Hampshire collected approximately $2,690 per person in property taxes, according to the Tax Foundation.
+New Hampshire and Wyoming have fairly high property taxes.
+In 2020 for instance, New Hampshire collected approximately $3,307 per person in property taxes, according to the Tax Foundation.

 But if you don’t own much property, then you won’t be affected by high property taxes.
 The state will get revenue from property owners, but it won’t collect any from your salary.

 Most income tax-free states have unusually high sales taxes.
-Tennessee, for example, charges seven percent on all its goods.
+Tennessee, for example, charges 7% on all its goods.
 Therefore, a $300 Xbox becomes $321 upon purchase.

 If a large portion of your salary goes towards shopping, then you may end up over-spending in one of these states.
 However, if you’re not a big shopper, then you should be able to save money overall.

 Because these states oppose an income tax, some make do with fewer or lower quality public services.
-In Nevada for example, the public school system ranks last in Education Week’s 2016 Quality Counts report with an overall state grade of “D.”
+In Nevada for example, the public school system gets an overall state grade of “D+” in Education Week’s 2020 Quality Counts report.

 Finally, opinions on state income tax often line up with people’s political leanings.
-Liberals tend to favor income taxes and social programs, while conservatives often oppose income taxes and want to minimize the government’s reach.
+Liberals might accept more income taxes in exchange for social programs, while conservatives and libertarians might oppose income taxes and want to minimize them.